What Is Fuzz Testing?

 “People who use fuzzing traditionally had to be an expert in fuzzing to use it.”

-Last month, GitLab acquired Peach Tech and Fuzzit, generational fuzzing tools that GitLab is integrating into its CI/CD process.
+Last month, GitLab acquired Peach Tech and Fuzzit, generational fuzzing tools that GitLab is integrating into its continuous integration and continuous delivery (CI/CD) process.

 “We felt like there was a gap,” DeSanto said, referring to GitLab’s previous offering of security testing tools, which included SAST and DAST offerings.
 “Our security team today uses GitLab Secure as its primary testing tool for making sure our application is secure and reliable.
 For our customers, starting with our release next month, they will begin to be able to run it, assessing themselves using GitLab against their own software.”